syslabcom/casc.alt/_posts/programme/international_security_studies/2016-08-10-sub2-program-features.md

 The program’s common curriculum aims to provide students with a thorough knowledge of contemporary security studies from both theoretical and policy perspectives.
 It starts with the introductory module **“Theories and Methods”**, in which students learn to understand the structures and processes behind international security policy.
 A particular focus of this module is also on consolidating the methods (analysis, writing, presenting) required for the program.

-Subsequently, students attend the Marshall Center's Flagship Course, the <a href="www.marshallcenter.org/mcpublicweb/nav-main-wwd-res-courses-pass-en.html">"Program in Advanced Security Studies"</a> (PASS).
+Subsequently, students attend the Marshall Center's Flagship Course, the <a href="http://www.marshallcenter.org/mcpublicweb/en/nav-main-wwd-res-courses-pass-en.html">"Program in Advanced Security Studies"</a>
+(PASS).
 More than 100 international government officials participate in this eight-week foundation course, which makes it the perfect opportunity to exchange views and establish new contacts.
 The program consists of plenary lectures, small seminar discussion groups, expert panels, role-playing exercises, and a field study trip.

 In the course of the module **“Transnational and International Conflict”**, students delve deeper into security and conflict studies and learn to understand and analyze historical and current international conflicts by extending their methodological understanding of sociological, political, and historical approaches.

 The common curriculum concludes with a course in **"International Humanitarian Law"**, which provides students with a thorough understanding of international treaties and agreements.
-Students will learn to deal with aspects of +jus ad bellum+ as well as *jus in bello* and assess the relationships between international law and politics.
+Students will learn to deal with aspects of *jus ad bellum* as well as *jus in bello* and assess the relationships between international law and politics.

 ## Elective